-The SEZs are separated areas within a Polish territory set up for a specific period of time where companies' operations are governed by specific rules set out in the Act on Special Economic Zones of 20 October 1994.1 There are currently 14 SEZs in Poland, and a corporate income tax (CIT) exemption is granted on the basis of a permit for running a business in the SEZs, which is issued by SEZ authorities on behalf of the Ministry of Development (which has taken over this responsibility from the Ministry of Economy).
+The SEZs are separated areas within a Polish territory set up for a specific period of time where companies' operations are governed by specific rules set out in the Act on Special Economic Zones of 20 October 1994.
+There are 14 SEZs in Poland, and a CIT exemption is granted on the basis of a permit for running a business in the SEZs.
+The permit, is issued by SEZ authorities on behalf of the Ministry of Development (which has taken over this responsibility from the Ministry of Economy).
 The CIT exemption amount may be used by the investor until the end of the SEZ's existence (i.e., up to 2026 at present) in relation to the income generated by the business activities specified in the permit.
 R&D activities are among the eligible activities in a SEZ, so taxable income generated by them may be treated as CIT-exempt.

-The maximum value of state aid granted for an investment project may amount up to 10%, 20%, 25%, 35% or 50% (depending on the location, an additional 20 or 10 percentage points are granted to small and medium-sized enterprises, respectively) of the eligible investment costs or two-year employment costs.
+The state aid granted for an investment project can be up to 10%, 20%, 25%, 35% or 50% (depending on the location, an additional 20 or 10 percentage points are granted to small and medium-sized enterprises, respectively) of the eligible investment costs or two-year employment costs.